jackc/pglogrepl/README.md

 ## Example

 In `example/pglogrepl_demo`, there is an example demo program that connects to a database and logs all messages sent over logical replication.
+In `example/pgphysrepl_demo`, there is an example demo program that connects to a database and logs all messages sent over physical replication.

 ## Testing